Max Institute of Musculoskeletal Sciences

 - MRI scans: Very powerful Magnetic and radioactive waves are used to get clear pictures of the bones at various parts of the body.

 - X-rays: X-rays make use of radiations to get a clear picture of the body and the bones.

 - Electrical stimulation and TENS: Transcutaneous electrical and neuromuscular stimulation is used to reduce pain around the injured tissues.

 - Traction: Traction is used in the treatment of neck pain and low back pain to reduce pain and to enhance mobility in the spine.

 - Arthroscopic Surgeries: Here, the treatment and examination are done through the arthroscope.
 This reduces recovery time and increases the rate of success due to less trauma to the connective tissue.

 - Joint replacement surgeries: A number of conditions can cause damage to the cartilages of the joint and cause joint pain.
 The most common causes of this damage are arthritis and trauma.
 When non-surgical treatments such as medication, POP application, and physical therapy are not able to render relief, doctors prefer surgery.

-Joint replacement surgery is a procedure in which parts of the joints are replaced with a metallic implant.
+is a procedure in which parts of the joints are replaced with a metallic implant.
 These implants can replicate the movement of a healthy joint easily.
 Joint replacement surgeries are performed on the hip, knee, wrist, elbow, and shoulder.
 Hip replacement and knee replacement surgeries are the most commonly performed surgeries.
-Computer-assisted joint replacement surgeries utilizes sophisticated computer imaging to assure the highest level of precision during the joint replacement procedure.
+Computer-assisted joint replacement surgeries utilize sophisticated computer imaging to assure the highest level of precision during the joint replacement procedure.